-Sales of our common stock will be made under our second Registration Statement on Form S-3 filed on September 13, 2017 ("Second S-3") allowing for offerings of up to \$50,000,000 in transactions that are deemed to be "at the market offerings" as defined in Rule 415 under the Securities Act or transactions structured as a public offering of a distinct block or blocks of the shares of our common stock.
+Sales of our common stock will be made, if we are eligible under applicable law, under our second Registration Statement on Form S-3 filed on September 13, 2017 ("Second S-3") allowing for offerings of up to \$50,000,000 in transactions that are deemed to be "at the market offerings" as defined in Rule 415 under the Securities Act or transactions structured as a public offering of a distinct block or blocks of the shares of our common stock.

-From February 26, 2018 to April 30, 2018, the Company sold 33,333,333 shares of our common stock structured as a Block Trade.
-The issuance of these shares resulted in gross proceeds of \$1.0 million.
-Pursuant to the Aeon Agreement, we paid Aeon a fee of 7% (\$70,000) and provided warrant coverage of 5% of the number of shares sold with a five-year term of approximately 1.67 million warrant shares.
+From February 26, 2018 to April 30, 2019, the Company sold 195,027,194 shares of our common stock structured as a Block Trade.
+The issuance of these shares resulted in gross proceeds of \$3.5 million.
+Pursuant to the Aeon Agreement, we incurred fees to Aeon of 7% (\$245,000) and provided warrant coverage of 5% of the number of shares sold with a five-year term of approximately 9.75 million warrant shares.